Aural Sculpture: Recording sessions

 During the break between recording sessions, in mid-March 1984 Jean-Jacques Burnel took up the offer to join Japanese band A.R.B. and recorded and toured with them in Japan for five weeks.
 Drummer Jet Black spend the bank holiday weekend of 27/28 May at Right Track Studios in Bristol, producing and playing on the single My Young Dreams by A Marriage of Convenience.
 Meanwhile, Dave Greenfield went to Brussels with Laurie Latham for a tentative session; Cornwell: "At our first meeting with Laurie, he listened to what we'd done and said, 'I can do something with Skin Deep.
 Let me try that first, and if you're happy with how it sounds then we'll do the album.'
 He took Dave to Brussels to work on Skin Deep because he had a few ideas for the keyboards, and what they put together sounded brilliant."

 The band then finished the album in June and July 1984 during the second recording session at ICP Studios in Brussels with producer Laurie Latham.
-Songs from the first session were remixed and partially re-recorded, of which only a four were chosen for the final album (Skin Deep, North Winds, Punch and Judy, and Souls); the bulk of the album tracks were newly written songs recorded during this second session.
+Songs from the first session were remixed and partially re-recorded, of which only four were chosen for the final album (Skin Deep, North Winds, Punch and Judy, and Souls); the bulk of the album tracks were newly written songs recorded during this second session.
 Burnel: "Aural Sculpture was a labour of love between Laurie and Hugh to be honest.
 Dave and I were almost secondary and we weren't seeing so much of the others, apart from crossing paths in the studio."
 On three songs (Ice Queen, Punch and Judy, and Mad Hatter), Latham added a brass section who were especially flown in to Brussels and completed their contribution in one long studio session from 11 p.m. to 5 p.m. the following morning.
 Backing vocalists were also used on three songs (Let Me Down Easy, No Mercy, and Mad Hatter), who taped their parts in a long one-day session.

-After finishing the album, Burnel spend the whole month of August 1984 at his home in Montauroux caring for his terminally ill father Roger Burnel who finally passed away on 30 August 1984.
+After finishing the album, Burnel spent the whole month of August 1984 at his home in Montauroux caring for his terminally ill father Roger Burnel who finally died on 30 August 1984.
 Cornwell and Burnel had written the song Let Me Down Easy about Burnel's dying father: "It wasn't the best time for me with my Dad's illness.
 I wasn't too complicit in the recording [of the album] and was a bit detached at the time."